wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 <h3>Basic usage</h3>
-The draft of the basic usage is avalible here <embed src="https://wangantian.github.io/files/Teaching_Clemson/LogisimEvollution_Tutorial.pdf" width="100%" height="850px"/>
+The draft of the basic usage is avalible here <embed src="https://wangantian.github.io/files/Teaching_Clemson/LogisimEvollution_Tutorial.pdf" width="100%" height="350px"/>
 <h3>Common issues</h3>

+<h2 id="Extra_material">Extra materials for students' interests</h2>

 <h2 id="project_prompts">Lab final project possible topics</h2>
-This list is last updated by the end of Fall 2023.
+This list was last updated by the end of Fall 2023.
 <h3> Final project objectives</h3>
 This open-ended project involving design, simulation, and analysis of a digital circuit related to a concept of students' choice.
 Students are tasked with thoroughly exploring all available components within the simulation software.
 Additionally, students are encouraged to consider integrating this project into their future endeavors across various courses.